mosdef-hub/mbuild/docs/getting_started/tutorials/tutorial_lattice.rst

    -  ``Lattice`` can support an indefinite amount of lattice points in its data structure.

-   -  The ‘repeat’ cell can be as large as the user defines useful.
+   -  The `repeat` cell can be as large as the user defines useful.

-   -  The components that occupy the lattice points are ``mbuild.Compound``s.
+   -  The components that occupy the lattice points are ``mbuild.Compound`` objects.

       -  This allows the user to build any system since compounds are only a representation of matter in this design.